prirun/p50em/README.md

 Computer's 50-Series architecture.
 The emulator originally ran on the PowerPC architecture.
 In late 2011, Jim ported it so it would run on x86.
-This entailed solving endianness issues (The 50-Series is big-endian), as well as re-optimizing the code for performanceu without the host processor having a large set of general-purpose registers.
+This entailed solving endianness issues (The 50-Series is big-endian), as well as re-optimizing the code for performance without the host processor having a large set of general-purpose registers.